spacesoldier/starty/README.md

 ### Writing the configuration
 First thing first, you may already have a vision of a way to integrate your application with others in your project landscape.
 Or it will be an early bird which will act as a prototype of a whole system.
 Or you just need to write a microservice with a limited set of a functions.
 At the moment, Starty can help you to build a REST API and integrate with any other REST API.
-So there could be defined two main sections in your config.yml file:
+So there could be defined two main sections in your `config.yml` file:
-- client
+- clients
-- server
+- servers

 And, of course, you can provide an application name.
 Let's take a look at the empty configuration template:
 ```yaml
 # an application name, it will appear in logs on startup